seilylook/seilylook.github.io/posts/spark-hierarchy/index.md

 - **Stages**

-  - It is a section of work taht is going to be done
+  - It is a section of work that is going to be done

   - 1 Stage can have many tasks